NGO Registration

 Step 11: Ensure Compliance and Reporting: Adhere to ongoing statutory requirements, including maintaining proper accounts, filing annual returns, and submitting audited financial statements.

-Yes, a government employee can become a trustee in an Indian trust.
+Can an NRI become a trustee in an Indian trust?